rust-lang/compiler-team/content/procedures/form-new-working-group.md

     Feel free to remove sections if they don't seem to apply: many working groups start out with relatively little structure but define it early on.
+  - Add the working group to the check-in schedule by modifying `layouts/shortcodes/checkin-schedule.html`.
 - **Add an entry to the compiler team calendar:** If you have a regular meeting, ping somebody on [`#t-compiler`][cp] to add an entry to the compiler team calendar.
 - Add a file to the [`rust-lang/team`][team_repo] repository.
 Only working group leads should be